 Support and advice

-It will undoubtedly be necessary to supplement individual discussions with workers with the established collective representation processes in place within organisations.
-This will help organisations understand areas of concern for their teams, identify where individual colleagues may be finding it hard to speak up and could include:
+It will undoubtedly be necessary to supplement individual discussions with workers, with the established collective representation processes in place within organisations.
+This will help organisations understand areas of concern for their teams and identify where individual colleagues may be finding it hard to speak up.
+It could include:

-- Trade union colleagues and local partnership forums are an invaluable source of support and their expertise and insights should be used in constructing local approaches to risk assessment.
-Employers can access a summary of principles from NHS trade unions on health and safety risk assessment and vulnerable workers (including BME staff groups) during COVID-19.
+- trade union colleagues and local partnership forums.
+These an invaluable source of support and their expertise and insights should be used in constructing local approaches to risk assessment.
+Employers can access a summary of principles from NHS trade unions on health and safety risk assessment and vulnerable workers (including BME staff groups) during COVID-19